Showscan: History

+There was a demonstration of Showscan in 1986 at Showest, an annual convention for theater owners in Las Vegas, since replaced by Cinemacon.
+The demonstration was held in the MGM Grand hotel (later known as the Bally Grand and today the Horseshoe Hotel) at a movie theatre on the lower level, which normally showed endless screenings of MGM classics.
+Theater owners were ushered into the theatre where a large white cyclorama had been set up at the front of the room.
+The presentation began with what looked like a scratchy 16mm image centered in the screen.
+After a few minutes, the "film broke", the screen lights came up.
+You saw a door open behind the screen and a silhouette of a man walked towards the screen and began apologizing and asked if there were people out there.
+He pushed his face into the screen where you could clearly see the contours of his face distorting the screen.
+After a second, you realized that there was no man behind the screen, there were no screen lights shining down on the screen and that this entire sequence was being projected onto a blank screen.
+The level of the illusion was stunning.

-In 1993, Trumbull, Geoffrey Williamson, Robert Auguste and Edmund DiGiulio received a Scientific and Engineering Academy Award for the Showscan camera system known as the CP-65.
+In 1992, Trumbull, Geoffrey Williamson, Robert Auguste and Edmund DiGiulio received a Scientific and Engineering Academy Award for the design of the CP-65 Showscan camera system.

 Showscan Film Corporation, which produced and marketed the equipment, underwent Chapter 7 bankruptcy in 2002.
 The process was then acquired by a new company, Showscan Entertainment.

 Uses

 Trumbull produced a few short films to demonstrate this process, including “Night of the Dreams” and “New Magic.”

 The 1983 feature film Brainstorm was intended to be the first Showscan feature, with the “normal” scenes in 35mm, and the virtual reality scenes in Showscan, but this plan proved too cumbersome.
 Instead, the virtual reality scenes ended up being shot in 70mm but at the standard 24 frames per second.

-Since then, Showscan has been used mostly for short ride films in conjunction with powered motion simulator seats.
+Since then, Showscan has been used mostly for short ride films in conjunction with powered motion simulator seats, such as Tour of the Universe - the worlds first flight-simulator ride, which was also produced by Trumbull.

 Archive

 The Academy Film Archive houses the Showscan Collection, consisting of negatives and soundtrack elements for numerous short films created for World's Fair expositions, special venue attractions, and motion-based simulator rides.